-It would be expensive to install a solar panel system on the roof and then a couple of years later need to replace the roof.
+Remember, it would be expensive to install a solar panel system on the roof and then a couple of years later need to replace the roof.
+The extra expense to remove the solar panel system, install the new roof, and then re-install the solar panels would be considerable.
 The extra expense to remove the solar panel system, install the new roof, and then re-install the solar panels would be considerable

 Unless your roof is relatively new and in good condition, consider hiring a dependable roofing company that installs new roofs and is licensed to install solar panel systems.
 Then, you are sure the roof is able to support the solar panels.
 You will then have experts installing the solar panels on a roof they are familiar with.

 One company doing both installations will save time and money.
 Use a local roofing company.
 This means they are close by if you have problems with either the roof or the solar panels.

 What is a Solar System for the Home?

 Solar power for the home uses photovoltaic or PV solar technology.
 This technology has only recently come down in price enough to be financially possible on a widespread level.